PhilChodrow/cos_2017/1_terminal_and_git/README.md

 ** Next to "Password", type your MIT log-in password.
 * Click "Save", and then click "Mount".
 Open Windows Exporer, and verify that there is a new folder called <your mit id>@'athena.dialup.mit.edu'.
 Click on it, and there will be some folders in it.

-Future assignments will require submitting results on Stellar.
+No results need to be submitted on Stellar for this pre-assignment.